Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 <base> -> f9e86c06ab0d, add book table
 ```

 Let's assume that Trenisha finishes her work first, and pushes the book changes to the upstream repository.
-This commit triggers an automatic deployment to a staging server, where Trenisha goes and checks that ISBNs are working fine.
-She finds no problems, so she goes to find other work.

-When Audrey completes her work on user authentication, she tries to push to master and gets an error that tells her that her source tree is out of date.
+When Audrey completes her work on the book author, she tries to push to master and gets an error that tells her that her source tree is out of date.
 So she does a `git pull`, and then tries to push again.
-This time the push succeeds, so then she anxiously waits for the staging server to update so that she can check her work before moving on.
-But something bad happened, the deployment to the staging server failed horribly.

-Can you see why?
-When Audrey goes to check the logs of the failed deployment, this is what she finds:
+This time the push succeeds.
+To apply to new migrations she runs `flask db upgrade`, and sees that it fails silently:

 ```
 $ flask db upgrade